-How Business Engineer Viktor became a BI Consultanton 30 April 2019 for Tech Graduates
+How Business Engineer Viktor became a BI Consultanton 5 May 2020 for Graduates

 Let us introduce to you, Viktor Van Beersel.
 A 25-year-old BI Consultant who calls himself a true social animal and values contact with other people more than anything else.
 That’s why he felt a spontaneous spark with both Exellys and Biztory, where clients and colleagues don’t bite but and are just an easy conversation partner.

 - 25 years old

 - Into sports (skiing, surfing, fitness, football) and having a great time with friends & family

 - BI Consultant at Biztory since July 2018

 Hi Viktor, can you tell us how you found Exellys or how we found you?